sparkfabrik/company-playbook/content/resources/role-isc-lead-developer.md

 /*
-Title: Roles - Professional
+Title: Impact Scoring Card - Lead Developer
-Description: Professional role in SparkFabrik
+Description: Lead Developer role in SparkFabrik
-Sort: 80
+Sort: 70
 */

 ## Mission

-* To make your unique skills available to the whole company.
+* To understand customer's needs and help the customer state them in a clear, understandable form.
-* To help lead and senior development achieving their mission.
+* To design systems that satisfies customer's needs.
-* To dominate complexity, chew difficulties and laugh in the face of pressure.
+* To guide your development team to implement those systems.
 * To promote our procedures and standards and to find new opportunities to improve them.
 * To teach by example and words, showing the value of excellence.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.